kiwix/kiwix-js-pwa/README.md

 However, if you prefer not to use the Store, or want to test a specific release, available packages are located under
 Releases: https://github.com/kiwix/kiwix-js-windows/releases.
 Installation instructions for the standalone app (Kiwix JS) are provided on the Master branch: https://github.com/kiwix/kiwix-js-windows/tree/master.
+Electron and NWJS versions are also available from Releases, and a PWA version can be installed by visiting https://kiwix.github.io/kiwix-js-windows/.

 You can also run the app in your browser if you prefer, either from the file:// protocol or from your own local server.
-There is a test deployment at: [https://kiwix.github.io/kiwix-js-windows/www/](https://kiwix.github.io/kiwix-js-windows/www/), but note that you will need a ZIM file, and some functionality is limited (e.g. accessing the Kiwix servers in the app is blocked by CORS, and you have to pick a file each time you access the app in browser context).
+There is a test deployment at: [https://kiwix.github.io/kiwix-js-windows/www/](https://kiwix.github.io/kiwix-js-windows/www/), but note that you will need a ZIM file, and some functionality is limited (e.g. you have to pick or authorize access to a file each time you access the app in browser context).
+If you install the PWA from that page and you are using Chrome or new Edge (Chromium), then you will not need to pick a file each time you start the app, but you will be prompted to authorize file access with a simple click.

+A lot of development for this app happens upstream in the [Kiwix JS repository](https://kiwix.github.io/kiwix-js/) to which I ontribute actively.
+Without Kiwix JS, this app would be impossible, and huge thanks goes to the original developers of first the Evopedia app and then Kiwix HTML5, which eventually became Kiwix JS.
-The authors of the HTML5 app for Kiwix did all the work.
-Their source code runs almost "as is" on the UWP platform, which is testament to how well written their app is.
-This port and further development for Windows 10 (Mobile) is by Geoffrey Kantaris.
+The original source code runs almost "as is" on the UWP platform, which is testament to how well written that app is.
+The port and further development of Kiwix JS
+Windows for Windows 10 (including Mobile) is by Geoffrey Kantaris.
 I can be contacted by email: egk10 at cam ac uk.

 # Privacy Policy